Package 'stratallo'

 Functions

-• var_st_tsi(): computes value of variance VV for the case of stratified π\pi estimator of the population total and stratified simple random sampling without replacement design.
-This particular case yields:
+• var_stsi(): The value of the variance VstV_{st} for the case of simple random sampling without replacement design within each stratum.

 A0=h=1HNhSh2,A_0 = \sum_{h=1}^H N_h S_h^2,